Min-KiD/Semi-SupervisedOD/README.md

 ## Models

-We have experiment with FasterRCNN-R50, RetinaNet-R50, SSD300-VGG16, YoLov9,v10 and DERT
+We have experiment with FasterRCNN-R50, RetinaNet-R50, SSD300-VGG16, YoLov9,v10, DETR, Unbiased Teacher, Efficient Teacher

+- Unbiased Teacher in code is 2000 steps but the result we achieve is by running 20700 steps, you increase the steps if you have enough hardware requirement GB

+- Efficient Teacher is using YoLov5-L

 ## Some outstanding Results